jpbaruteu/gcp-poc/README.md

-Test application used for GCP POC.
+Dockerised LAMP test application used for GCP POC.